 Remote travel destinations – top trips

-Best cultural festivals for intrepid travellers
+Best cultural festivals in Africa for intrepid travellers

 West Africa holidays for first-timers

 Best remote island holidays